brevzin/cpp_proposals/1858_generalized_packs/generalized-packs.md

 - The overloadable `operator...()` and `using ...` were removed.
 Pack expansion is now driven through structured bindings, which are extended on the library side, rather than introducing an extra language feature.
-- Introduction of pack literals for types and values.
 - Discussion of functions returning packs - no longer being proposed due to ambiguity of what it actually could mean.